alipandidan/continuous-integration-lab/README.md

 # Continuous Integration Lab

 Here we keep a collection of basic tools and services to quickly set up a CI server with one single command.
+It is intended to offer a Jenkins server fully controllable from code, integrated with Azure with the possibility to create Azure virtual machine images using Ansible and Packer from a pre-configured job and facilitating GitHub checks and webhook deliveries.
+It is expected to eliminate the need to keep Jenkins data directory by generating jobs from JobDSL seeds at runtime.
+No configuration should be needed to be changed from UI unless for testing purposes.
+It is also possible to run startup groovy scripts to make changes that are not supported by Jenkins configuration as code plugin.

 I highly encourage you to read the story behind this repository.
 It's available [here](STORY.md)